 Market Tops and 5 Good Reasons for Cash on the Sidelines

-5) You have been paying attention to the signs of an impending draw down (below).
+- You have been paying attention to the various signs of an impending draw-down and want to reduce risk.

-Ulterior motives aside, the arguments against taking risk off the table are exaggerated Straw-man attacks, suggesting that the only way to do it is to switch from 100% stocks to 100% cash on a regular basis.
-It’s framed as if to be successful at it, you must pick the exact top and the exact bottom, which is clearly impossible.
+Ulterior motives aside, the arguments against taking risk off the table are exaggerated straw-man attacks, suggesting that the only way to do it is to switch from 100% stocks to 100% cash or bonds on a regular basis.
+“Timing the market” gets a bad rap and is framed that you need to have a perfect market timing strategy where you must pick the exact top and the exact bottom to obtain any benefit from it.
+That is clearly impossible.
 I’m not advocating an all or nothing approach and I’m certainly not suggesting money is moved back and forth frequently.

-But when the market has soared as much as it had up until the end of 2019, your allocation to stocks would have been a lot more than your allocation to bonds and cash, and therefore, raising cash was a prudent function of proper asset allocation.
+However, when the market has soared as much as it had up until the end of 2019 and 2020, your allocation to stocks would have been a lot more than your allocation to bonds and cash, and therefore, raising cash or buying bonds would be a prudent function of proper asset allocation.

-In fact, if you had chosen to sit out the market anytime in the last three years from today, you’d be ahead of the game because the recent rout has wiped out 3 years.
+In fact, if you had chosen to sit out the market anytime in the last three years to today (back in March 2020), you’d be ahead of the game because the recent rout has wiped out 3 years.
 The key lesson is that when the market corrects, it usually takes out several months to years of market gains and market corrections occur quite frequently about every other year or so.

 But it is important not to capitulate to the Fear-Of-Missing-Out (FOMO) where you put the money back in after taking it out because the market continues to churn higher.
 The goal is to re-balance your risk and asset allocation and keep it that way until it is necessary to re-balance again.